Zachac/lobus/README.md

     socket,
     // function to broadcast to socket or player (or log for testing) say,
-    args: startingAttributes
+    args: {startingAttributes}
   })
   .then((choices) => {
     // each scenario leaves a key with the id of the choice made
-    // hence we can simply use the key name (paladin/thief) for
+    // hence we can simply use the id of the choice (paladin/thief)
-    // the job scenario to find out what startingClass they chose let startingClass = choices.job;
+    // to find what startingClass they chose let startingClass = choices.job;
     socket.emit('done', choices, startingAttributes);
   });